Ethalides33/FDTD-Maxwell-microwave-oven/README.md

 Simulation of EM waves in a microwave oven using the FDTD scheme.
 Based on the article from Kane S. Yee, "Numerical Solution of Initial Boundary Value Problems Involving Maxwell’s Equations in Isotropic Media", 1961.

+## Project's structure

+This branch is a parallel implementation of the FDTD algorithm.
+You can find a parallel implementation under the branch "parallel".

 ## Perequisites

 This project uses silo library to dump the computed data.